 This Policy's focus is on the interlinkages between sustainable national development and climate change.
 Climate change adversely impacts key sectors that are important to the economy and society: Environment, Water and Forestry; Agriculture, Livestock and Fisheries; Trade; Extractive industries; Energy; Physical Infrastructure; Tourism; and Health.
 This Policy, therefore, elaborates intervention measures that can help to achieve the goal of low carbon climate resilient development.
 This Policy was developed to facilitate a coordinated, coherent and effective response to the local, national and global challenges and opportunities presented by climate change.
-An overarching mainstreaming approach has been adopted to ensure the integration of climate change considerations into development planning, budgeting and implementation in all sectors and at all levels of government.
+An overarching mainstreaming approach has been adopted to ensure the integration of climate change considerations into development.
 This Policy, therefore, aims to enhance adaptive capacity and build resilience to climate variability and change, while promoting a low-carbon development pathway.